-Making Coaching Work at Woodham
+Case Study: Making Coaching Work at Woodham

 Introduction from Josh

 At Steplab, we feel honoured to work with many schools that have developed a novel approach to implementing instructional coaching.
 Often, when we first try to implement Instructional Coaching in a school, it doesn’t work perfectly.
 The real work of building a great coaching programme begins at this moment, where leaders respond to data, make adaptations to their systems and try again.
 Sarah Dickinson and Anya Thomas at Woodham are a prime example of this: their initial attempt to build a great programme didn’t meet their high standards, so they went back to the drawing board and developed their own, contextualised approach.
-As part of this, they adapted the idea of instructional coaching, moving away from an approach were each coach chooses the highest-leverage action step for their coachee (Bambrick-Santoyo, 2016), and towards an approach where coaching works in the service of whole school priorities (Kretlow & Bartholemew, 2010).
+As part of this, they adapted the idea of instructional coaching, moving away from an approach where each coach chooses the highest-leverage action step for their coachee (Bambrick-Santoyo, 2016), and towards an approach where coaching works in the service of whole school priorities (Kretlow & Bartholemew, 2010).

 The chances are, if you’re reading this case study, you have either embarked or are about to embark on your own ‘journey’ of instructional coaching.
 If you’re the former, we were in your position around 18 months ago and at the risk of sounding cliché: what a journey it has been.
 The transformation of the quality of teaching and the cultural shift of our staff has been colossal.
 There is a palpable intellectual curiosity amongst staff which simply was not there before we implemented instructional coaching.
 That isn’t to say it has not been without its challenges.
 In this case study, we’ll cover what we initially tried in our first attempt to implement instructional coaching, what went wrong, and most importantly, how we adapted our programme to fix it.